-->

 You invite madness into your soul

-I don't expect to be back for the next several weeks but should return sometime in November with news and background about the material from my latest holiday mix, which happens to be my 20th annual collection.
-Where does the time go!
+I don't expect to be back for the next several weeks but should return sometime in November with news and background about the material from my latest holiday mix for 2024.
+We've all got lots of non-Christmas business to tend to until then, including defeating Trump and the MAGA movement.
+There will be plenty of time to celebrate once that vital piece of business is done.

 Tuesday, February 27, 2024